Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Results

 \subsubsection{ANN controller}

-The obtained results are shown in Figure \ref{fig:results_ann_and_snn}(b), after reducing the reality gap with the PD gains specified in Table \ref{tab:gains_pid}.
+The obtained results are shown in Fig.~\ref{fig:results_ann_and_snn}(b).
 We can see that the blimp effectively converges to the altitude set-point but presents an oscillatory behavior.
 This is mainly because of two reasons: the minor contribution of the diminished discrepancies between the model and the vehicle's inherent dynamics; and the slow responsiveness of the system, especially when the motor commands are not too abrupt, as it is the case.
 However, it can be noted that the trajectory is smoother than with a PID.
-The RMSAE now corresponds to 0.27m.
+The RMSAE now corresponds to $0.27$m.